Top it off with fine wine, food and a culinary culture that permeates through every city and small town, the hard part is deciding where to go first.

 Stunning châteaux are scattered around the lush Loire Valley.
-Stand in awe of the Renaissance supertanker of a castle Château de Chambord, and graceful Château de Chenonceau astride the Cher River.
+Stand in awe of the Renaissance castle Château de Chambord, and graceful Château de Chenonceau astride the Cher River.
 Château de Blois with its whistle-stop tour of French architecture, and classical Château de Cheverny where the spectacle of the dogs having dinner steals the show, is the perfect one-day combo.
 In summer put the gardens at Château de Villandry and Château d’Azay-le-Rideau after dark on your hit list.
 Base yourself in Tours, Blois or Amboise; hire a bike to pedal along the Loire riverbanks at least once; and try to catch a son-et-lumière (sound-and-light) show.

 Check all devices are fully charged: the extraordinary light and landscape in this part of France’s south demands constant snapping and sharing.
 Start with Marseille, a millennia-old port with striking museums such as the MuCEM and coastline straight off a film set.
 Inland, zoom in on glorious Roman amphitheatres and aqueducts in Nîmes, Orange and at the Pont du Gard.
 Drive past lavender fields and cherry orchards to hilltop villages and food markets in the bucolic Luberon and Vaucluse regions.
 No lens is large enough for the peak of Mont Ventoux (a cyclist's paradise) or the Gorges du Verdon, Europe’s deepest canyon with 800m sheer-drop cliffs and startling emerald green water, no filter required.

 This sparkling viticulture region in northern France is all class.
-Where else can you sip Champers in centuries-old cellars and taste your way through vineyards and medieval villages straight out of a Renoir painting?
+Where else can you sip champers in centuries-old cellars and taste your way through vineyards and medieval villages straight out of a Renoir painting?
 Stay in Reims (pronounced something similar to ‘rance’) or Épernay to visit Pommery, Mumm, Moët & Chandon and other big-name Champagne houses.
 In Reims, pick a clear day to scale the tower of the cathedral where dozens of French kings were crowned.
 From both towns, scenic Champagne driving routes thrust motorists into the heart of this intoxicating region.

 Brittany & Normandy